Practice Management Program

 - Lending Library: The LSBA's Lending Library has an excellent collection of recent titles from noted authors on the management of your law office, business planning, marketing, billing, quality of life, and much more.

-- Online Publications: Scroll down the Lending Libary page and find the LSBA Uniform Title Standards (2000), and the Louisiana Protective Order Registry (2014).
+- Online Publications: Scroll down the Lending Library page and find the LSBA Uniform Title Standards (2000), and the Louisiana Protective Order Registry (2014).

 - Disaster Planning and Continuity: It's not just for hurricanes.
 Disasters might include local events, like a theft or an illness of a key employee.
 Every firm should have a simple disaster plan in place.
 This webpage provides some solid pointers to create a simple disaster plan.